 The latest data on the impact of COVID-19 on the tourism sector can be traced from the accommodation and food-beverage sector.
-Previously, as quoted from CEIC data (2019), the accommodation and food and beverage supply sector were the leading indicator of tourism activity, which grew by 5.8 percent YoY.
-Of course, the growth of this sector is supported by the demand and supply in the tourism sector.
-However, the widespread COVID-19 pandemic has impacted the demand disruption of the tourism industry in the country, which ultimately hit the accommodation and food and beverage providers sector in-depth, especially for micro, small, and medium enterprises (MSMEs) activists of this sector.
+Previously, as quoted from CEIC data (2019), the accommodation and food and beverage supply sector were the leading indicator of tourism activity, white growth of this sector is supported by the demand and supply in the tourism sector.
+However, the widespread COVID-19 pandemic has impacted the demand disruption of the tourism industry in the accommodation and food and be gage providers sector in-depth, especially for micro, small, and medium enterprises (MSMEs) activists of this sector.
 Data from the Ministry of Cooperatives and Small and Medium Enterprises said about 37,000 MSMEs were reporting that they were seriously affected by the COVID-19 pandemic.
 It is characterized by several things.
 Among them, about 56 percent reported a decrease in sales, 22 percent reported problems in financing aspects, 15 percent reported problems with the distribution of goods, and 4 percent reported difficulty obtaining raw materials.
 Furthermore, this data is also strengthened and detailed by the findings of P2E LIPI in Bahtiar and Saragih (2020), which showed the impact of the decrease in tourism on MSMEs engaged in the business of accommodation providers and micro food and beverages reached 27 percent.
 Meanwhile, the impact on small food and beverage businesses was 1.77 percent, and medium-sized businesses at 0.07 percent.